mikemcbride/dotfiles/README.md

 | --------------- | ------------ |
 | `/opt/homebrew` | `/usr/local` |

 You can set that prefix as an ENV variable if that would make things easier.
 For now, I'm going to assume Apple Silicon since they're phasing out the Intel macs, but just know that if you're using an Intel mac the Homebrew prefix is different so you'll need to tweak some of the scripts.
-I'll try to remember to make a note below.

 ### Prerequisites

-**Operating system**
+**OS Setup**

-We need git and some other stuff that the Apple command line tools provides:
+We need git and some other stuff that the Apple command line tools provides.
+We'll replace most of it with Homebrew alternatives since they're easier to update, but we need it to get started:

 ```shell
 xcode-select --install